Estimate Time6 min

 The fiction of market timing

 No one has ever successfully and consistently predicted stock market returns.
-The strategy of jumping in and out of the market is known as market timing; investors who try to time the market typically sell after their investments have lost money, and buy only after stocks have recovered—selling low and buying high.
+The strategy of jumping in and out of the market is known as market timing; but selling low and buying high consistently is difficult to do.

 Avoiding stocks altogether has major drawbacks too.
 Stocks provide the potential growth nearly every long-term investor needs to stay ahead of inflation.
 Cautious investors with long-term saving goals—those who will not need to access a portion of their assets for 5 to 10 years—may benefit from strategies that allow them to protect principal while exposing some of their assets to the stock market's growth potential.
 If you fit that description, consider the following strategies: the anchor strategy or the protected accumulation strategy.